-Eva-Marie Kröller (Professor Emerita), Staatsexamen (Freiburg), Ph.
-D. (Comparative Literature, University of Alberta), FRSC
+Eva-Marie Kröller (Emerita Professor), Staatsexamen (Freiburg), Ph.
+D. (Comparative Literature, University of Alberta), C.M., FRSC

 Alexander-von-Humboldt Fellow 1987-88, Killam Research Prize 1995, Killam Teaching Prize 1999, Dean of Arts Award 2002, Killam Faculty Research Fellow 2009, Visiting Professor, John-F.-Kennedy Institute, Free University of Berlin, 1992, and Nordamerikaprogramm, University of Bonn, 2001, both Germany.